aria-ml/dataeval/ROADMAP.md

 correlation with everything.

-**Deferred out of v1.1.** Every video-native capability originally planned alongside the tracking work — dataset classes, key-frame and key-clip selection, framerate normalization, video-aware splitting, and FMV statistics.
-All of it moves to v1.2.
+**Deferred out of v1.1.** Every video-native capability originally planned alongside the tracking work moves to v1.2.

 ---

-## v1.2 — target Q1 2027
+## v1.2 - target Q1 2027

-Two tracks.
-The FMV track is sequential: the foundation has to land before any evaluator can run on video.
-The ontology and operational track is independent and runs alongside it.
+This work lies along two tracks; The FMV track and the ontology and operational track.

-### Track 1 — FMV foundation and first evaluators
+### Track 1 - FMV foundation and first evaluators

-Foundation, in dependency order:
+Foundation:

 - Video dataset classes, extending the track-aware data model shipped in v1.1.
-- Key-frame and key-clip selection.
-- Clipping and framerate normalization, so datasets collected at different rates become comparable.
+- Key-frame selection, enabling the use of statistical tools on video frames.
+- Ego-motion removal, facilitating unsupervised analysis and label error detection.
 - Video-aware splitting, ensuring no two clips from the same source video land on opposite sides of a split.
-- Initial FMV statistics: time, motion, quality, and aggregated frame statistics.
+- FMV statistics: motion, quality, and aggregated frame statistics.

-First evaluators on video, once the foundation is stable:
+- Formalized Aggregators, to ensure stats/metadata at different levels can be passed to bias detectors (and other tools) smoothly.

+Video-specific evaluators that build on this foundation:

-- **Quality on video** — duplicate and near-duplicate detection, outlier detection, and core-set selection over video embeddings and motion signatures.
+- **Quality on video** - duplicate and near-duplicate detection.
-- **One bias evaluator with video-aware groupings**, to prove the grouping path end to end before committing every module to it.
+- **MOT labeling error detection** - spatially and temporally misaligned boxes, common track ID errors.

-### Track 2 — Ontology depth and operational hardening
+### Track 2 - Ontology depth and operational hardening

 - Hierarchical-taxonomy support in the bias and balance evaluators, so a taxonomy's structure informs the grouping rather than only its leaf labels.